-Unemployment may be associated with increased heart attack riskNovember 19th, 2012 in Cardiology
+Unemployment may be associated with increased heart attack riskNovember 19, 2012 in Medicine & Health / Cardiology

 Unemployment, multiple job losses and short periods without work may be associated with increased risk for acute myocardial infarction (AMI, heart attack), according to a report published Online First by Archives of Internal Medicine.